JonathanBrouwer/master-thesis/project plan.md

     - Using spoofax things, would really like support for checking .ref properties
     - Using uniquify stages, at the end was implemented but too late.
 At the start breaks spoofax

-TODO:
-[x] Steal tests from pi for all
-[x] change / to \
-[ ] read "Scopes as types" -> how do system f
-    -> My approach of substitution is the same as section 2.5

 Most interesting:
 [ ] Language-parametric services exploration (few weeks?)
     - Code completion + Renaming